syncfusion-content/uwp-docs/uwp/Multi-Column-DropDown/Overview.md

 ---
 layout: post
-title: About UWP Multi Column Dropdown control | Syncfusion®
+title: About Syncfusion UWP Multi Column Dropdown Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion® UWP Multi Column Dropdown (SfMultiColumnDropDown) control, its elements and more details.
+description: Learn about introduction of Syncfusion® Essential Studio UWP Multi Column Dropdown control and more details.
 platform: uwp
 control: SfMultiColumnDropDownControl
 documentation: ug
 ---

-# UWP Multi Column Dropdown (SfMultiColumnDropDown) Overview
+# About Syncfusion® UWP Multi Column Dropdown Control.

 Syncfusion's MultiColumnDropDown control is combined with an Editor (TextBox Control) and powerful SfDataGrid (DataGrid Control) to search and select items by using the DropDownGrid.
 The Editor accepts free-flow text that is used to filter the DropDownGrid.